t0mg/pd-camera/hardware/README.md

-This folder will contains files and instruction necessary to build the PD-Camera hardware.
+This folder contains files and instruction necessary to build the PD-Camera hardware.

 ## Bill of materials